- Home

 We believe that pupils should be offered fun and engaging opportunities to develop their mathematical knowledge and understanding.
 Pupils will be provided with a variety of mathematical opportunities which will enable them to make connections in learning leading to greater depth learning, ensuring they are confident mathematicians who are not afraid to take risks.

-It is our intent that pupils understand that mathematics is not a stand-alone subject and therefore they are given opportunities to further develop their skills using other curriculum areas, such as: Science, Computing and Design and Technology.
+It is our intent that children understand that mathematics is not a stand-alone subject and should be given opportunities to further develop their skills using other curriculum areas, such as: Science, Computing and Design and Technology.

 Implementation